ansonl/topo-map-post-processing/configuration-setup.md

 Feature Types vary depending on the slicer used to generate the G-code.
 You can view supported feature types for your slicer by previewing your G-code and setting the *Color scheme* to `Line Type`.
 [PrusaSlicer and BambuStudio extrusion roles source](https://github.com/prusa3d/PrusaSlicer/blob/97c3679a37e9ede812432e25a096e4906110d441/src/libslic3r/GCode/GCodeProcessor.cpp#L2486).

 MFPP rearranges printing order of features to reduce the number of toolchanges a layer.
-That may affect print quality of supported parts but you can work around that by specifying the `Support` feature type for recoloring.
+Isoline recolored features are printed first.
+This may affect print quality of supported parts but you can work around that by specifying the `Support` and `Bridge` feature types for recoloring.

 ### Elevation Change Options